Wallace26/ServicesCoin/README.md

 PS: Whitepaper and official site will be up soon as well.
 The only difference here is:
-No standard ICO, as in the sense of 0% pre-sale of any coin, for infrastructure here, or there.
-No "fund-raising" WHATSOEVER!
+No standard ICO
-This coin is is an ode to the "small" people.
+This coin is an ode to the "small" people.
 And is going exactly there:)